Design System Inspiration of KREAM

 (No founder/executive quote available in public English-language sources at the level of fidelity OmD requires for §11 attribution; this section is illustrative based on publicly-reported corporate facts.)

-Number-first headlines.
 UI implication: Banner card titles lead with a quantity (percent, days, points, brand-week name).
 Reserve the largest weight for the number, not the noun.

 Time-boxing is the persuasion.